donkeyanaphora/donkeyanaphora.github.io/articles/article3/ExO_secret.md

 ### Pseudo-Formalizations

 Because of their intentionality and depth I'm going to call these violations of “ordinary use” **extra-ordinary use** (a bit gimmicky).
 They don't obscure meaning but instead elucidate by way of contradiction or a violation of expectations.
-Now the question is can we formalize some of them and what does it say about what makes these instances special?
+Now the question is what makes them so unique?

 | Passage | Logical sketch | English |
 |---------|---------------|---------|